Highest Needs Review Advisory Group members

 I am a parent of three differently abled children and here on the Highest Needs Review Advisory Group representing Parent to Parent.
 Parent to Parent is a nationwide not-for-profit organisation supporting families of disabled children and those with any type of health conditions offering a range of services and supports; of which I am a current board member and have been a support parent for several years.

-I have lived experience of supporting my children with autism, profound deafness, sensory processing issues, and dyslexia, and the challenges of navigating the education and health systems to access inclusive education and appropriate health/disability services.
+I have lived experience of supporting my autistic children, profound deafness, sensory processing issues, and dyslexia, and the challenges of navigating the education and health systems to access inclusive education and appropriate health/disability services.
 My personal experiences of discrimination and exclusion of my own children and advocating for their rights to an inclusive education, have led me onto the journey of advocacy and governance roles across various other organisations

 Some of these roles include admin for Very Important Parents Supporting – Equity in Education (VIPS), trustee on our local school board for the past two terms, governing board member on the Teaching Council of New Zealand and presiding member of the Lottery Individuals with Disability distribution committee.